by Garrick Dee

 Folks who’ve read my shaving tips for men article will know how I preach using shaving cream because it does add that extra layer of protection.

-Experts recommend using it when shaving a really sensitive area such as the pubic region if you’re planning to shave it all off.
+Experts recommend using it when shaving a sensitive area such as the pubic region if you’re planning to shave it all off.

 You could do the same for other areas like the armpits but in most cases using shaving cream isn’t a need.